jagrosh/MusicBot/docs/youtube-oauth2.md

 You can give JMusicBot access your Google account to help with playing back YouTube tracks.

-This is only need to sign in if you experience the "Sign in to confirm you're not a bot" error.
+This is only need to sign in if you wish to play age-restricted videos, or are experiencing the "Sign in to confirm you're not a bot" error.
 Outside of that, signing in is unnecessary.

 !!! danger